-Mastery-Based Testing: This course will use a testing method called, "Mastery-Based Testing."
-There will be four (4) paper-and-pencil, in-class Mastery Exams given periodically throughout the semester.
+Grading for Growth Assessment (previously called-Based Testing: This course will use a testing method called, "Mastery-Based Testing."
+There will be four (4) paper-and-pencil, in-class

+Mastery Exams given periodically throughout the semester.
 In mastery-based testing, students receive credit only when they display "mastery", but they receive multiple attempts to do so.
 The primary source of extra attempts comes from the fact that test questions appear on every subsequent test.
 In this Calculus III course, Test 1 will have 5 questions.
 Test 2 will have 10 questions -a remixed version of the five from Test 1 and five new questions.
-Test 3 will have 15 questions- a remixed version of the ten from Test 2 and three new questions.
+Test 3 will have 15 questions-a remixed version of the ten from Test 2 and five new questions.
+Test 4 will have 18 questions-a remixed version of the fifteen from Test 3 and three new questions.
 We will also have four testing weeks.
-During these weeks, students can use doodle to sign up to retest concepts during (extended) office hours.
+During these weeks, students can sign up to retest concepts during (extended) office hours or during Study Tables hours.
 Students are allowed to test any concept, but cannot retest that concept the rest of the week.
 So for example, a student can test concepts 2,3 and 5 on Monday and concept 6 on Tuesday, but would not be able to test concept 5 again.
+These testing weeks are tentatively scheduled and noted in our course schedule.
+Our final testing week is during Finals Week.